Configure, Run, and Test PayServer

 namefor a device are not required .
 They are returned in some responses from the server so that you can display them in your UI if you would like to.

-In the PayServer Windows bundle we include a sample configuration file named
+The PayServer Windows bundle includes a sample configuration file named

 serversubfolder.
 This file is correctly configured to be used with the .NET Pay Client but make sure to review the device list before applying it.